Bill Hocker | Dec 1, 2018 on: The WDO

 their food to the wineries, instead, essentially becoming a catering

-The labor shortage is another cause.
+The labor shortage, as the wineries poach workers as well as customers, is another cause of demise.
 There is a lack of workers either for want of housing or from winery and resort competition.
 The approval of ever more commercial development in the municipalities without the infrastructure or housing to accommodate the increased work force is putting the squeeze on all employers.
 It will only get much worse as the many hotels and resorts and industrial projects approved but not yet built come online.